 The responses in full are recorded on our survey results page.
 But if we want to get a quick look at our score distribution—plus the reasoning behind the scores—all at once, we can create a stacked column and combine it with the most insightful quotes from each category of respondents.
 This simple tool is a great way to share user experiences with your team and shareholders at a glance.
 It keeps main ideas at the forefront, preserved in your users' own words, combined with their quantitative scores.

 In this post, we've covered how it's equally as important to interact with your data as it is to collect it.
 There are countless other ways you can combine your findings from multiple sources to get the full story on your app.
-We'll cover some more of them in future posts.
+For instance, Instabug allows you to combine your survey data with app stability and performance metrics through Session Replay to put survey responses into context of what their actual user experience was like.